 Daniel Sund: Well, first we started by optimizing their microstructures.
 Then we have very strict quality control measures, including vacuum tank degassing, to ensure the inner cleanliness of each steel slab.
 We also have very sophisticated control of both temperatures and reductions throughout the hot-rolling process.

-What are the possible automotive applications for these three new 800MPa steels?
+What are the possible automotive applications for these new 800MPa steels?

 Robert Ström: There are many possible applications for these 800 megapascal materials.
 Control arms, particularly lower control arms, will be an important application.
-But really, all of these HR steels — the HR800CP, HR800CP+HER, and HR800HE — can be a good fit for high edge ductility applications that require good fatigue properties.
+But really, all of the HR steels — the Docol HR800CP, HR800HER-75 and HR800HER-100 — can be a good fit for high edge ductility applications that require good fatigue properties.
 For example, parts that are constantly moving and shaking.
 So, I’m thinking of multilink suspensions, trailing arms, torsion beams, and subframes.

 I like to think of these steels as having the “Golden Middle” of desired properties.
 When you think about it, many of these properties should contradict one another: formability vs. high strength, high edge ductility vs. good crash performance.
 But these steels deliver all of these properties — and, especially, they deliver very high edge ductility.

-What’s the current status of these three new 800MPa steels?
+What’s the current status of these new 800MPa steels?